raphaelmue/dashup/docs/ucs/layout/change_layout/UCS_change_layout.md

 - [Extension Points](#6-extension-points)

 # 1. Change Layout - Brief Description
-This use-case allows to user to change the layout and the arrangement of sections and panels on his/her personal dashboard.
+The use-case _change layout_ allows the user to change the layout and the arrangement of sections and panels on his/her personal dashboard.
 The user should be able to change the basic appearance of the board, e.g. the main color or font.
 These settings can be changed in a little layout menu.